qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 void f(int len) { int A[len]; /* sizeof(A) == len * sizeof(int) */ ■

-## 3CHECK YOUR UNDERSTANDING

-### 17. Name three languages that provide particularly extensive support for charac-
+3**CHECK YOUR UNDERSTANDING** 17.
+Name three languages that provide particularly extensive support for charac- ter strings.

-ter strings.
 18. Why might a language permit operations on strings that it does not provide for arrays?
 19. What are the strengths and weaknesses of the bit-vector representation for sets?
 How else might sets be implemented?
 20. Discuss the tradeoffs between pointers and the recursive types that arise nat- urally in a language with a reference model of variables.

-### 21. Summarize the ways in which one dereferences a pointer in various program-
+* Summarize the ways in which one dereferences a pointer in various program- ming languages.

-ming languages.
   22. What is the difference between a* pointer* and an* address*?
 Between a pointer and a* reference*?
   23. Discuss the advantages and disadvantages of the interoperability of pointers and arrays in C.

-### 24. Under what circumstances must the bounds of a C array be speciﬁed in its
+## 24. Under what circumstances must the bounds of a C array be speciﬁed in its declaration?

-declaration?

-## 8.5.2** Dangling References**
+8.5.2** Dangling References**

 When a heap-allocated object is no longer live, a long-running program needs to reclaim the object’s space.
 Stack objects are reclaimed automatically as part of the subroutine calling sequence.
 How are heap objects reclaimed?
 There are two alternatives.
 Languages like C, C++, and Rust require the programmer to **EXAMPLE** 8.49